RBI to allow lending, borrowing of government securities, raises market trading hours

 Reserve Bank of India (RBI) on Wednesday proposed to permit the lending and borrowing of government securities (G-Secs).
 RBI Governor Shaktikanta Das, while announcing February monetary policy outcome, said the step would provide investors with an avenue to deploy their idle securities, enhance portfolio returns and facilitate wider participation.

-The central bank also decide to restore market hours for the G-Secs market to the pre-pandemic timing.
+The central bank also decided to restore market hours for the G-Secs market to the pre-pandemic timing.
 "As part of our gradual move towards normalising liquidity and market operations, it has now been decided to restore market hours for the Government Securities market to the pre-pandemic timing of 9 am to 5 pm," the RBI Governor stated.

 It would also add depth and liquidity to the G-Secs market; aid efficient price discovery; and work towards a smooth completion of the market borrowing programme of the Centre and states, Das added.